FAQ – About the waterfalls of Finland

 All the photographs and text on the Suomen Vesiputoukset -website are protected under International Copyright Law.
 In principle, however, you are still allowed to borrow material for a small-scale, non-commercial use (such as school projects, hobbies or a thesis).
 If you want to do that, you are required to cite Suomen Vesiputoukset as your source where you use the material.
 In unclear cases, or if you need material for commercial use, please contact us.

-A small amount of the photographs (especially the historical ones) on this site are owned by Geological Survey of Finland, Finnish Environment Institute, Kuusamo home archive, Kuopio Museum of Cultural History, Elina Kontturi, Hannu Repo, Johanna Mononen, Pauliina Järvelä, Merja Rapeli, Antti Kettunen, Kalervo Niskakoski or Petri Niikko.
+A small amount of the photographs (especially the historical ones) on this site are owned by Geological Survey of Finland, Finnish Environment Institute, Kuusamo home archive, Kuopio Museum of Cultural History, Ethnographic Collection, Elina Kontturi, Hannu Repo, Johanna Mononen, Pauliina Järvelä, Merja Rapeli, Antti Kettunen, Kalervo Niskakoski or Petri Niikko.
 Besides, there are some photos that are owned by travel companies.
 All these photographs are the property of their respective owners and may not be used in any medium without written consent from the owner.

 How can I make my travel company be visible on your site?